usnistgov/fipy/README.txt

 .. warning::

-   |FiPy| 2 brings unavoidable syntax changes.
-Please see
-   :mod:`examples.update1_0to2_0` for guidance on the changes that you will need to make to your |FiPy| 1.x scripts.
+   :term:`FiPy` 2 brings unavoidable syntax changes.
+Please see :mod:`examples.update1_0to2_0` for guidance on the changes that you will need to make to your :term:`FiPy` 1.x scripts.

 The significant changes since version 1.2 are: